Figuras de Linguagem - Aula 01 [Prof Noslen]

 • What is the difference between denotation and connotation?

--Denotation refers to the literal meaning of a word, the one found in the dictionary, whereas connotation refers to the figurative or implied meaning of a word depending on the context.
+-Denotation refers to the literal meaning of a word, as defined in the dictionary, while connotation refers to the figurative or emotional meaning a word may have in a particular context.

--Metonymy involves substituting a word with another that is closely associated with it.
-For example, 'I read Shakespeare' refers to reading his works, not the person himself.
+-Metonymy involves substituting one word or phrase with another that is closely related or associated.
+For example, 'I read Machado de Assis' refers to reading his works, not the person directly.

--Antithesis involves placing opposite or contrasting ideas close together to highlight their differences, such as 'It was the best of times, it was the worst of times.'
+-Antithesis is the juxtaposition of two opposite ideas in a sentence or phrase to highlight their contrast.
+An example is 'It was the best of times, it was the worst of times.'

-• What is the difference between a paradox and antithesis?
+• What is a paradox and how does it differ from antithesis?

 -Personification is the attribution of human qualities to non-human things or abstract concepts.
-For example, 'The wind whispered through the trees.'
+For example, 'The wind whispered through the trees' gives the wind human-like qualities.

-• What is irony, and how is it used in everyday language?
+• What is irony, and how does it appear in everyday language?

 Outlines